luismcsoul/the-sustainable-republic/README.md

 The amount to be paid will represent the exact amount that it would cost to heal the damages.

-CORPORATIVE STRUCTURES PART 1: ANTI MONOPOLISTIC LAWS:
+CORPORATIVE STRUCTURES: "ANTI MONOPOLISTIC LAWS"

 26. In the same way that crypto currencies deal with the accumulation of power in validators by progressively reducing the rewards, corporation would be planned as unprofitable to grow further than a certain point.